-- Mi'kmaw communities within Nova Scotia. - Mi'kmaw community-owned cultural tourism entities.
+- ♦ Individual Mi'kmaw community members with a verified ancestral connection to one of the 13 Mi'kmaw communities within Nova Scotia. - Mi'kmaw community-owned cultural tourism entities.

 Note: At this time, Mi'kmawitasik eligibility does not include regulated, commercial industries.